BRAZILY

 To explore visual direction, I used the wireframe-generator and frontend-design skills with Claude Code and Figma MCP to generate different hypotheses about how to balance content density, brand, and navigability, choosing between three real options on the same afternoon.

-The dashboard contains main elements like ‘next lesson’, community challenges, upcoming events and a prompt that showcase the freemium model.
+The dashboard contains main elements like ‘next lesson’, community challenges, upcoming events and a prompt that showcases the freemium model.
 All these elements were marked as priority during research.

 AI accelerated: